-THEREFORE.
-THE COMMISSION ORDERS THAT:
+THEREFORE THE COMMISSION ORDERS THAT:

-1. Notice is given to all interested persons, firms, or corporations that the Commission proposes to adopt rules implementing Title 40, Article 15, section 108, C.R.S., regarding the cost-allocation methods for telecommunication providers in Appendix A to this Decision and Order.
-Appendix A is incorporated as a part of this Decision and Order verbatim.
+1. Notice is given to all interested persons, firms, or corporations that the Commission proposes to adopt rules implementing Title 40, Article 15, § 108, C.R.S., regarding the cost-allocation methods for telecommunication providers as Exhibit 1 to this Decision and Order.
+Exhibit 1 is incorporated by reference into this Decision and Order verbatim.